ReZeroS/zerobox/README.md

 * Support the common util.
 I collect some util for common developing and will try to optimize them in the future.

-* Support some beta framework tool like muliti thread insert tool with transaction promised in spring.
+* Support some beta framework tool like multiple threads insert tool with transaction promised in spring.

+* Support config file for docker remote debug with clion, you can check out docker-clion directory, and here I write an [example for redis](https://qqtim.club/2021/07/17/gdb-debug-remote/).

+* Support rule match with bitmap, you can check out doc/rule-match.pptx, and code location is `club.qqtim.dimension.DimensionCalculator`

 # Requirements
 * JDK: 8 or greater